Sunday, March 16, 1980

 Saturday, March 22, 1980

-I had not planned on staying this long but Sander seems very depressed and I am worried about him.
-I don’t have a job to return to so I am in no hurry.
+I had not planned on staying this long, but Sander seems very depressed, and I am worried about him.
+I don’t have a job to return to, so I am in no hurry.

 I am surprised at how many questions Sander has about our church.
 I try to answer them to the best of my ability.
-I have told him to come with me to church but he assured me that he is not interested.
+I have told him to come with me to church, but he assured me that he is not interested.

-After we had seen the house, we went to Nicks house.
-I knocked on the door and to my suprise Nick opened the door.
-He asked what I wanted.
-I told him I was there to pick up my things that I had left behind.
+I was nervous as I knocked; to my surprise, Nick opened the door.
+He looked shocked to see me, then he asked what I wanted.
+I told him I was there to pick up the things that I had left behind.
 He told me he had nothing that was mine.
-I asked about the valuable rocks that he had kept for me, and a few other items.
-Nick repeated, I have nothing that belings to you!
-As Sander and I were walking towards the car, Nick’s mom came running out of the house with her fist up in the air as she was screaming and yelling in Italian.
-I managed to get in the car just in time and locked the door.
+I asked about the valuable rocks he had kept for me, along with a few other items.
+Nick repeated, I have nothing that belongs to you!
+As Sander and I were walking back to his car, Nick’s mom came running out of the house.
+She had her fist in the air, screaming in Italian.
+I managed to get in the car and lock the door!

 Sunday, March 23, 1980